Teaching philosophy is another way of doing philosophy

 I supervise graduate students at the BPhil and DPhil level on topics related to the Philosophy of Mind and Kant’s theoretical philosophy.

-I’m interested in our ordinary thinking about mentality and, in particular, in the question of how our sensory and intellectual capacities interact in our engagement with the world.
+I’m interested in our ordinary thinking about mentality and, in particular, in questions about how our knowledge of the mind relates to the nature of the mind.
 This is a deeply Kantian topic, and part of my work includes thinking through Kant’s writings on this topic.
 Kant held there to be a deep connection between our conscious engagement with the world and our self-conscious recognition of ourselves as subjects capable of engaging with the world.
 This is an intriguing and puzzling idea, and one which I think it worthwhile to pursue.
 You can read more about my research in an interview I did for 3:AM Magazine.

-I am editing a collection on Kant and the Philosophy of Mind to be published by Oxford University Press.
+I have just edited a collection on Kant and the Philosophy of Mind, published by Oxford University Press.